British anti-terrorist police find second 'suspicious item' after London arrest

 Officers used a stun gun during the subsequent arrest in north London of a 19-year-old who was detained on suspicion of preparing terrorist acts and remains in custody.

-London's Metropolitan Police said on Saturday they had gone to a house in Newton Abbott, Devon, as part of their inquiries into the Greenwich incident.
+London's Metropolitan Police said on Saturday they had gone to a house in Newton Abbot, Devon, as part of their inquiries into the Greenwich incident.

 "Whilst there, officers found an item they deemed suspicious," they added in a statement.
 "Officers evacuated the address and alerted Devon and Cornwall Police."

-Police have not released details about the two items nor whether they were viable explosive devices.
-The first one was made safe by a controlled explosion.
+Police have not released details about the two items nor have they said whether the first, which was made safe by a controlled explosion, was a viable explosive device.

 Britain is on its second-highest alert level of "severe", meaning an attack is considered highly likely.

-(Reporting by Stephen Addison; editing by Andrew Roche)
+Reporting by Stephen Addison; editing by Andrew Roche and Adrian Croft